projectara/greybus-spec/source/special.rst

     The SVC sends this to inform the AP that a key with a specific code has generated an event.

+.. c:function:: int ping(void);

+    The AP Module uses this operation to "ping" the SVC to see if it is still alive and receiving messages properly.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^